-The autonomous controller is composed of a number of subsystems, as described in the DoW: Reactive, Attention, Deliberative, Self-Monitor and Expression and Actuation.
+The autonomous controller is composed of a number of subsystems, as described in the DoW: Reactive, Attention, Deliberative, Self-Monitoring, and Expression and Actuation.
 In the Reactive subsystem, sensory inputs are immediately acted upon with appropriate actuator outputs.
 The Attention subsystem determines the robot's focus of attention.
 In the Deliberative subsystem, the necessary interventions will be implemented in a general approach so it is not scenario-specific.
 The Self-Monitoring subsystem acts as an alarm system in two specifications.
 An internal one when the robot detects that it cannot act because of a technical limitation or an ethical issue.
 An external alarm is one where the therapist overrules the robot behaviour selection.
 Finally, the Expression and Actuation subsystem is responsible for generating believable human/animal-like smooth and natural motions and sounds that are platform independent.
 These subsystems interact, and must combine their suggested courses of actions to produce a coherent robot behaviour, in the context of constraints laid down by the therapist (for example, the script to be followed, types of behaviour not permissible for this particular child because of individual sensitivities, etc).
-As a result, we have formulated the following architecture describing how cognitive control informed by the therapy scripts is to be achieved (Figure
+As a result, we have formulated the following architecture describing how cognitive control informed by the therapy scripts is to be achieved (Figure 2).
+This design is an iterative improvement on earlier plans laid out in Annex 5.2; the fundamental principles remain the same, but the design required modification to ensure logical information flow when specified to a lower level.
+Additional components were also added due to the inclusion of the Sandtray as a core aspect for many of the interventions.

-2), see Annex 5.2 for further details.

 A detailed description of the cognitive architecture was provided in deliverable D6.1 at month 18.
-Within this report we describe the functionality of the Deliberative subsystem.
-The next version of this document will be ready for month 36.
+At the month 36 delivery of this report we describe the functionality of the Deliberative subsystem in connection with Milestone 4: core functionality in robot behaviour.
+The final preliminary version of this document will be ready for month 48.